 - Note: Alberta Education requires a parent or guardian of the student under the age of 18, or the student 18 or older as of September 1 must remain in the province until at least September 30 of the school year.

 - The best documentation is an Alberta property tax assessment with proof of payment for the current year.

-- Telephone number that is not long distance for our teachers to better communicate with their students
+- Have a telephone number that is not long distance for our teachers to better communicate with their students:

-- You are also required to provide a long distance telephone number and a telephone number for your Alberta residence
+- You are also required to provide a telephone number for your Alberta residence.

 - Once registered, a student who is not located near one of our campus locations or is out-of-province, may establish a special writing centre for school-based supervised exams (midterms and final exams).
 When the student is taking a course where there is also a diploma examination, the student is required to either return to Alberta to write the diploma examination, or establish a special writing centre—to inquire about the process and obtain forms, please contact Vista Virtual School toll-free at 1-877-974-5333 x5317, or email@example.com.

 - Students must return all required textbooks and materials within one month from the end of the school year (or by July 31); otherwise, they will be invoiced the cost.

 See more answers to common questions.